slingr-stack/github-package/README.md

 ### Client ID

-This is the Client ID of your app, which is needed in order to perform operations on behalf of a user.
+This is the Client ID of your app, which is needed to perform operations on behalf of a user.

 ### Client secret

-This is the client secret of your app, which is needed in order to perform operations on behalf of a user.
+This is the client secret of your app, which is needed to perform operations on behalf of a user.

 ### Callback URL